daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

 If we do the "decoding" of that value, according to the datasheet, that is, taking the least significant bit to indicate the byte of the page and the rest of the bits to indicate the page address we have the following: The least significant bit has now value ``0``, which means that the first byte of the page will be read/written.
 And the rest of bits (1-15) have the following value: ``000011011101001`` which is exactly ``0x6e9``!
 Now the values are correct and the code actually writes the value ``02`` into the ``r0`` register.

 And what does all this have to do with our mix of C and Legacy Assembly code?
-The problem is that these addresses are calculated in **compile** time, that is, before link-editing.
+The problem is that these addresses are calculated at **compile** time, that is, before link-editing.
 This means that when ``avr-gcc`` joins the two codes, all labels will have its addresses changed (as we have seen in previous posts) and it means that **all** flash memory data operations will be incorrect.

 In previous posts, to resolve this same kind of problem, that is, the code shift after link-editing we did the parsing of the dissasembly looking for branch instructions (``jmp``, ``rjmp``, etc.) We got the address that these instructions were referencing, we made a reverse search on all labels found in the original code and added an entry in relocation table for each label found.
 This was done by the two tools I wrote: ``extract-symbols-metadata`` [#]_ and ``elf-add-symbol`` [#]_.